 I also believe that his wife was in no way so independent.
 I also think that his daughter, when she got older was always showing him that she wasn't scared of him and that she was not under his control, but in this case it might really have been the case.

 a) Some parts of the movie are really accurate.
-For example, the attempt of suicide by Stalin's first son Yakov, and the quote from Stalin "he can't even shoot straight" (btw, he is also the one who was captured by the Germans in WWII, not the second son surprised ).
-Also the Kirov murder (btw, they stopped Medvedev in the corridor, not Boris) and other historic scenes are portrayed accurately.
+For example, the attempt of suicide by Stalin's first son Yakov, and the quote from Stalin "he can't even shoot straight" (btw, he is also the one who was captured by the Germans in WWII, not the second son ).
+Also the Kirov murder (btw, they stopped Medvedev in the corridor, not Boris) and other historic scenes are portrayed accurately. b)The movie shows Stalin's family as very independent, or as people who can disagree with Stalin.
+I think this is highly improbable, especially in public and it sometimes was shown in the movie (the scene before Stalin's wife is killed).
+Also, some of the phrases from Stalin a just too good to be true like " You're and idiot Molotov...
+You will go very far"

 a) The historical information seems to be well portrayed and in shown an accurate manner, as well as the dramatic portion that defines the time period.
 Except for the historical events, the movie definitely shows exactly what Joseph Stalin was like.
 The cruelty, the aggresiveness, and the will to be the most powerful is expressed very accurately.
 It is not just shown by some action, but is also spoken.
 For example, as Nadezhda tells her mother and father that he truly is cruel.